ryan-m-cooper/ncaug2017/outline.md

 ### Introduction

+*Slide 1*

 My name is Ryan Cooper and I'm a Senior Systems Analyst/Programmer with the City of Raleigh Parks, Recreation and Cultural Resources Department.

+*Slide 2*

-I'm here to speak to you all today about some of the ongoing work our department is doing to try and improve park access to the citizens of Raleigh.
-Specifically, I'll be talking about how we are using GIS to gain a clearer understanding of the over all level of service of our park system, where there are localized opportunities to improve access, and what those form that improvement might take.
+We do a lot at parks, but today I'm here to speak about the work we've been doing around this one question: **How well does Raleigh's park system serve its population?**  Specifically, I'll be talking about how we've used GIS to build a set of tools for what we call the Experience-Based Park Access model to gian a clearer understanding of the over all level of service of our park system, where there are localized opportunities to improve access, and what those form that improvement might take.

 If you were at the state GIS conference in February, you might already be a little familiar with some of what I'm presenting.
 What I'll be talking about builds upon the Experience Based Park Access Model that emerged as the winner of the Herb Stout Award at that conference.
 Although our department is proud of that award I bring it up so that I may point out that much of what I'm presenting today is a result of a lot of teamwork and vision from people across our department, much of work predates my involvement with this work.
 I'd be remiss if I didn't acknowledge Rob Siwiec who is responsible for the lion's share of the code and logic behind our analysis.
 He has moved on to Wake County Public Schools, but his fingerprints are all over this project and he deserves a lot of credit for the work I'm presenting.
 Many thanks to Rob.

+*Slide 3*
 ### What are we going to talk about?

 So let's talk about the shape of the rest of this presentation.